About this course

 Someone won’t leave you alone.
 This person follows you, calls or texts constantly, shows up at your home or workplace, sends you unwanted gifts, or threatens you.
 As a result, you feel vulnerable, unsafe, anxious, stressed and afraid.
-You are being stalked.
+You are coping with stalking.

 Vicki Kuper knows exactly what you’re going through.
 She lived it.
 The man who stalked her called her 1,200 times — in one month.
 That’s an average of 400 times per day.
 Authorities issued a No Contact order — but the man was charged with violating it 24 times.
 Vicki, however, refused to live her life in fear.
 She took steps to protect herself and her family.
 Even though some cops and prosecutors didn’t want to get involved, she pushed the legal system to intervene.